 How to Use Your Peanuts

-When I found this recipe, my mouth immediately began to water.
-One of my favorite snacks since childhood has been homemade peanut brittle.
+When I found this recipe for homemade peanut brittle, my mouth immediately began to water.

 One of my oldest memories was eating this amazing treat at my great grandmother’s house.
-So make some of your own memories and try this delicious recipe.
+Make some of your own memories and try this delicious recipe.

-After eating dinner at a friend’s house where she made this killer Thai Peanut Chicken recipe, I learned I love to add peanuts to my dinner recipe.
+After eating dinner at a friend’s house where she made this killer Thai Peanut Chicken recipe, I learned I love to add peanuts to my meals.
 It adds this great crunch.